 This should match the mocked response.

-As you can see, mock API responses are a fantastic solution in building your automation test cases and can be used early in the development process to help define the final product with a test-driven approach, making it a perfect medium for agile teams with short SDLC’s.
+As you can see, mock API responses are a fantastic solution for building your automation test cases.
+They aid in defining the final product early by using a test-driven approach suitable for agile teams with short SDLCs.

-For more information on ways in which Provar Testing can be used, check out our documentation resource, you can also join our new Provar Community to participate in discussions and collaborate with other Provar users.
+Check out our documentation resource for more information on how Provar Testing can be used.
+You can also join our new Provar Community to participate in discussions and collaborate with other Provar users.